-David's current work focuses on the assimilation of doppler radar radial wind observations in high-resolution convective-scale NWP models.
+David's current work focuses on the assimilation of radar derived refractivity change observations in high-resolution convective-scale NWP models.
+He works in the Data Assimilation @ Reading Group based at MetOffice@Reading Unit at the Department of Meteorology, University of Reading.

 There is an increasing demand for high resolution weather prediction, which in the UK has an emphasis on accurate forecasts/nowcasts of strong convective storms which in recent years have been responsible for major flooding events.
 In response, the Met Office is developing a numerical weather prediction system using a 1.5km version of the Unified Model for short range NWP and nowcasting.
 Such a system requires the assimilation of high temporal and spatial resolution observations.
 One potentially vital observation is provided by weather radar.